Surfing, Swimming and Other Water Sports with Contact Lenses.

 1. If you are splashed or you open your eyes under water there is a good chance you will lose your contact lens.

-2. Sand and small particles can get trapped between your contact and your eye, scratching the surface of the eye.
+2. Sand and small particles can get trapped between your contact and your eye, scratching the eyeball.
 This will normally cause irritation and / or vision impairment lasting for a few days and can occasionally be more serious.

-3. The lens can become folded over and damage the eye.
+3. The lens can fold over and damage the eye.

-4. Most importantly, it is possible to pick up microbes that can cause eye infection, eye damage, or even blindness.
+4. Most importantly, it is possible to pick up microbes that can cause eye infection, eye damage and even permanent blindness.

 More About Harmful Microbes and Your Contact Lenses